STORM: A Spatio-Temporal Factor Model Based on Dual Vector Quantized Variational Autoencoders for Financial Trading: Introduction

 \section{Introduction}

-In financial trading, factor models are fundamental tools for asset pricing, widely used to predict asset returns.
-These models enhance the accuracy of asset pricing and risk management by identifying a set of key factors that explain excess returns.
-The well-known Fama-French three-factor model \cite{fama1992cross}, for example, builds on the Capital Asset Pricing Model \cite{sharpe1964capital} by introducing additional factors to capture the risk premiums associated with different types of stocks in the market.
-As financial theories have evolved, researchers have continued to discover new factors, allowing for a more comprehensive understanding of market dynamics.
+In financial trading, factor models are fundamental tools for asset pricing and are widely used to predict asset returns.
+These models enhance pricing accuracy and risk management by identifying a set of key factors that explain excess returns.
+The well-known Fama-French three-factor model \cite{fama1992cross} extends the Capital Asset Pricing Model \cite{sharpe1964capital} with additional factors to capture market risk premiums.
+As financial theories evolve, researchers continue to discover new factors, broadening our understanding of market dynamics.